 Regardless of whether you use Visme and Canva in a browser or in an app, the key thing to remember is that you’ll need an Internet connection to use them — all the design elements that can be used in your design are hosted on the web.

-Both platforms were founded in 2013, but since then Canva has become the more popular product of the two under discussion: it has 60 million users worldwide, to Visme’s 12.3 million.
+Both platforms were founded in 2013, but since then Canva has become the more popular product of the two under discussion: it has over 150 million users worldwide, to Visme’s still impressive 21 million.

 This discrepancy in userbase size shouldn’t trouble you too much however, as both tools are well-established in their market, and are extremely popular options for working on graphic design projects.